KelvCodes/KelvCodes/README.md

 - 📫 Reach me on *onlykelvin06@gmail.com*

-- 📄 Get to know more about me and my experiences[portfolio](https://kelvinagyareyeboah.netlify.app/).
+- 📄 Get to know more about me and my experiences [portfolio](https://kelvinagyareyeboah.netlify.app/).

 - ⚡ Fun fact; *I am social, and a very  opened person.*